Chapter 5:

 Host-finding behavior

 Ixodid ticks’ host-seeking behavior is under the control of different abiotic factors that differ according to the region.
-In temperate and sub-polar regions, seasonal activity is mainly regulated by ambient temperature, changing photoperiod, and incident solar energy, and in the more temperate regions, tick activity is often controlled by saturation deficit and relative humidity, with long-term dry conditions being adverse for survival.14 Those species involved in the transmission of TBEV tend to quest passively or ambush their hosts by climbing onto weeds, grasses, or other lower vegetation to wait for a host nearby passing.
+In temperate and sub-polar regions, seasonal activity is mainly regulated by ambient temperature, changing photoperiod, and incident solar energy, and in the more temperate regions, tick activity is often controlled by saturation deficit and relative humidity, with long-term dry conditions being adverse for survival.38-41 Those species involved in the transmission of TBEV tend to quest passively or ambush their hosts by climbing onto weeds, grasses, or other lower vegetation to wait for a host to pass nearby.

-Ixodes ricinus adults can climb as high as 1.5 m on brushy vegetation.19 The immature stages are found lower, up to 70 cm for larvae (O. Kahl, personal communication) and less than 1 m for nymphs.19 Ticks are able to sense a host with their Haller’s organ, which is located on the tarsi I. Haller’s organ possesses chemo-, mechano-, and thermoreceptors that also ensures (together with the receptors on the palps) selection of a suitable feeding site on the host body.
+Ixodes ricinus adults can climb as high as 1.5 m on brushy vegetation.
+The immature stages are found lower, up to 70 cm for larvae (O. Kahl, personal communication) and less than 1 m for nymphs.9 Ticks are able to sense a host with their Haller’s organ, which is located on the tarsus I. Haller’s organ possesses chemo-, mechano-, and thermoreceptors that also ensures (together with the receptors on the palps) selection of a suitable feeding site on the host body.
 The most important stimuli are carbon dioxide (CO2), vibration produced by moving potential hosts, and host temperature.
-For some species, visual images, host smell, and even noise can stimulate the tick.15,20-22
+For some species, visual images, host smell, and even noise can stimulate the tick.9,42,43

 Feeding behavior

 Feeding behavior, even on preferred hosts, is not a uniform process.
 An ixodid tick may crawl on the host for several hours in search of a suitable feeding site.
-After attachment, many ixodid ticks secrete cement during the first 1–2 days to secure themselves at the wound site.22 The feeding tick begins salivating into the developing hematoma and sucking blood; phases of salivation and blood sucking alternate.8 Saliva not only plays an important role in the feeding tick’s osmoregulation23 but also has a variety of pharmacological effects.
-There is an extensive array of antihemostatic, anti-inflammatory, and immunomodulatory proteins and lipids in the tick saliva that suppress the host’s ability to reject the feeding tick.8,23–26 Anticoagulant effects, inhibiting factor Xa, were first shown in I. ricinus in 1898-1899.22,23 In addition, many tick species produce proteins that inhibit thrombin directly or inhibit the conversion of prothrombin to thrombin by inhibiting factor V. Other proteins prevent platelet aggregation or bind, antagonize or degrade important host mediators of pain, itching and inflammation, particularly the host’s own histamine, serotonin, and bradykinin.8,25
+After attachment, many ixodid ticks secrete cement during the first 1–2 days to secure themselves at the wound site.42 The feeding tick begins salivating into the developing hematoma and sucking blood; phases of salivation and blood sucking alternate.9 Saliva not only plays an important role in the feeding tick’s osmoregulation44 but also has a variety of pharmacological effects.
+There is an extensive array of antihemostatic, anti-inflammatory, and immunomodulatory proteins and lipids in the tick saliva that suppress the host’s ability to reject the feeding tick.9,45-47 Anticoagulant effects, inhibiting factor Xa, were first shown in I. ricinus in 1898-1899.48 In addition, many tick species produce proteins that inhibit thrombin directly or inhibit the conversion of prothrombin to thrombin by inhibiting factor V. Other proteins prevent platelet aggregation or bind, antagonize or degrade important host mediators of pain, itching and inflammation, particularly the host’s own histamine, serotonin, and bradykinin.9,47

-Ixodid ticks feed gradually because they must first produce new cuticle to accommodate the massive blood meal.17 Typical attachment periods range from as few as 2 days for larvae to as long as 13 days for females.3,15
+Ixodid ticks feed gradually because they must first produce new cuticle to accommodate the massive blood meal.9 Typical attachment periods range from as few as 2 days for larvae to as long as 13 days for females.49

-An I. ricinus female can reach approximately 450 mg at the end of feeding from approximately 2 mg at the beginning of feeding.21
+An I. ricinus female can reach approximately 450 mg at the end of feeding from approximately 2 mg at the beginning of feeding.50

 Drop-off